 God's unchangeable promise to chasten His people for their disobedience, had to take place for God to maintain His holy character and fulfil His immutable Word.
 God's chastening of Israel started with their captivity into Babylon and it will conclude during the 70th week of Daniel - "the Time of Jacob's Trouble" which is at the start of the great and terrible "Day of the Lord."
 But it will also bring in the promised time when God will restore the fortunes of His people, Israel.

-Thank You, Father, for the precious promises You made to Your people Israel and those You have given to the Church - which is the Body of Christ.
-Thank You that You are the immutable God Whose promises to both Israel and the Church stand fast for ever and ever and Whose Word of truth cannot change.
+Thank You, Father, that You are the immutable God Whose promises to both Israel and the Church stand fast forever and ever and Whose Word of truth cannot change.
 Thank You for the many insights into the plans and purposes written in Joel's short prophecy and that the day is coming when Israel's enemies will be routed, their fortunes will be restored, and Jesus will rule and reign as their Messiah-King on the throne of His father, David.
-Give me discernment and understanding as I read Your Word and use me, as You will, to bring Your Word to its completion in my life.
+Give me discernment and understanding as I read Your Word.
+Use me as You will, to bring Your Word to its completion in my life.
 This I ask in Jesus' name, AMEN.